 Battery electric and plug-in hybrid vehicles purchased in or after 2010 may be eligible for the US federal income tax credit of up to $7,500.
 The credit amount varies based on the capacity of the battery used to power the vehicle.
-All current Tesla models are (and the Model 3 will be) eligible for the initial full $7,500 credit.
-The Chevrolet Volt PHEV also qualifies for the full $7,500, for example, whereas the Ford Fusion Energi, is only eligible for a $4,007 credit.
+All current Tesla models and GM EVs do not qualify for the credit as each company surpassed the manufacturer 200,000 EV sales cap.

 See how the IRS calculates the available tax credit for each EV model.